 Commission Background and Establishment

-Advisory Committee to the Office of Administrative Hearings (OAH) Active Advisory
+Advisory Committee to the Office of Administrative Hearings (OAH) Executive Appointment Advisory Active

 The Advisory Committee shall: (1) Advise the Chief Administrative Law Judge in carrying out his or her duties; (2) Identify issues of importance to Administrative Law Judges and agencies that should be addressed by the Office; (3) Review issues and problems relating to administrative adjudication; (4) Review and comment upon the policies and regulations proposed by the Chief Administrative Law Judge; and (5) Make recommendations for relevant statutory and regulatory changes.